imnoahnovak/webwidgets/SECURITY.md

 ## How to report a vulnerability

 Go to Issues to report a vulnerability.
+You may also report privately in the Advisories menu in the Security tab.